Allergy to Insect Stings and Bites

 SBP, systolic blood pressure; LOC, loss of consciousness.

-Estimates of the number of deaths from sting anaphylaxis vary around 1 per 10,000,000 per annum, but this figure is likely to be an underestimate and to vary widely regionally.
+Estimates of the number of deaths from sting anaphylaxis are likely to be an underestimate and to vary widely regionally.
+It is most likely in the range 1-10 per 10 million per annum based on estimates in the USA and Australia.

 Diagnosis must be made at several levels: